Cumberland Forest Project Acquires Nearly 400 Square Miles of Forest Land in the U.S. Central Appalachians

 The Cumberland Forest Project seeks to recognize and protect the comprehensive value of nature for the long term, whereas traditional forestry strategies often undervalue nature’s co-benefits.
 TNC’s sustainable practices aim to improve and maintain the health of these forests and generate revenues through the sale of FSC-certified timber, carbon offsets and recreational leases.
 As markets for carbon, water quality, and biodiversity have matured, managing forests to maximize value beyond timber alone can be an attractive strategy and provide diversification – both biological and financial.
 With this approach, the project aims to protect wildlife habitat, secure clean water for people and nature, and sequester atmospheric carbon to mitigate climate change, all while fostering important investments in local economies.

 In the Central Appalachians coalfields, those same economies have been driven by natural resource extraction for more than a century, including both forestry and mining.
 As is common in this region, ownership of these properties is divided in two: a surface estate, which was acquired by the Cumberland Forest Project, and a sub-surface mineral estate, which will continue to be owned by third parties.
-TNC has no control over those parties’ mining activities on the properties; however, the project intends to work with regulators and mining companies using a collaborative, science-based approach to advocate for best environmental practices and restoration that can minimize the impacts of mineral extraction.
+Because the mineral rights are held by third parties and subject to prior agreements, TNC has limited control over mining activities on the properties; however, the project intends to work with regulators and mining companies using a collaborative, science-based approach to advocate for best environmental practices and restoration that can minimize the impacts of mineral extraction.